Kansattica/FediMail/README.md

 - FediMail will read and delete any email it turns into a post.
 You should really set up an email account just for it.
 - FediMail will turn around and post from the default msync account.
 I plan on adding multiaccount support in the future.
 - Any email sent to the inbox FediMail has access to will be turned into a post.
+- FediMail only works with text email.
+HTML not guaranteed.

 Please see below for a helpful diagram and rationale for this project.